A model for cholera with infectiousness of deceased individuals and vaccination: Basic results

 The following lemma is given without proof, as it is quite classic.
-It is however required in the text. \begin{lemma} If initial conditions \eqref{sys:general_form_IC} are positive, then solutions of \eqref{sys:general_form_v} are positive for all $t\geq 0$. \end{lemma}
+It is however required in the text. \begin{lemma} If initial conditions \eqref{sys:general_form_IC} are positive, then solutions of \eqref{sys:general_form_v} are positive for all $t\geq 0$. \end{lemma} With this in mind, we now prove Lemma~\ref{lemma:bounded-region}. \begin{proof}[Proof of Lemma~\ref{lemma:bounded-region}] We have